 I also suffered dropouts when I passed through busy signal areas such as Waterloo and King’s Cross London station, although this proved an issue with most of the wireless headphones I’ve tested.

-They offer decent, surprisingly balanced audio quality, lengthy battery life and a comfortable fit.
+The Sol Republic Soundtrack Pro ANC aren’t the best noise-cancelling headphones on the market.
+But considering their price they offer decent, surprisingly balanced audio quality, lengthy battery life and a comfortable fit.
 The only downside is that the ANC is a little underpowered, although this is hardly a surprise given their price.
+As a result: